 The University Executive is the peak management committee, which makes recommendations to the Vice-Chancellor on matters of University-wide planning, decision-making and oversight.

 The Academic Board is responsible for maintaining the highest standard of teaching and research and preserving academic freedom and integrity.
 It provides guidance to the Senate on academic matters (including new academic programs and changes to existing courses) and receives reports from each of the Faculty and University School boards, who are responsible for academic decisions within their own discipline.

-The University Secretariat runs elections to fill student positions on the Senate, the Academic Board, and the faculty and University school boards.
+The University Governance Office runs elections to fill student positions on the Senate, the Academic Board, faculties and faculty boards, and the faculty and University schools and University school boards.

 Senate elections are different to those run by student organisations, like the SRC, SUPRA and USU elections.
 They’re super important though, because it ensures that there is a student voice within the University’s official governance.

-Like Harry Potter, the Student Fellow will be awarded a wand and inducted into the secret University wizard society.
+Like Harry Potter, the Student Fellows will be awarded a wand and inducted into the secret University wizard society.
 Just kidding – there’s no wand or magic, it’s all very serious business.